|►||Choosing A Career|

 3rd level Graduates are qualified for a wide range of occupations, and their education prepares them for roles involving specific skills, and for coordinating, supervising, managing, or training others.
 Examples include accountants, sales managers, computer programmers, teachers, chemists, environmental engineers, criminal investigators, and financial analysts.

-In order to study Mathematics, it is strongly recommend that you have at least a Grade H4 in Leaving Certificate Mathematics, or equivalent.
+In order to study Mathematics, it is strongly recommended that you have at least a Grade H4 in Leaving Certificate Mathematics, or equivalent.

 In order to study Mathematics, UCD strongly recommend that you also have at least a Grade HC3 in Leaving Certificate Mathematics, or equivalent.